CORE Subjects EC-6: The Ultimate Guide and Practice Test

-Common Sense– A pamphlet written by Thomas Paine in 1776 that helped sway American opinion in favor in independence.
+Common Sense– A pamphlet written by Thomas Paine in 1776 that helped sway American opinion in favor of independence.

 Mayflower Compact– An agreement between pilgrims on the Mayflower.
-Set the precedent of representative, democrat rule for British colonies.
+Set the precedent of representative, democratic rule for British colonies.

 Magna Carta– An English agreement between the King and the English nobles that limited the power of the King and granted important powers to the nobles- one of the first agreements in history to limit the power of government.